Sunday, June 15, 2025

 • Certain drugs.

-• Treatment like chemotherapy, which can destroy bone marrow and RBCs.
+• Treatment like chemotherapy can destroy bone marrow and RBCs.

 • Severe reaction to blood transfusion.